Jake Banta: Promotion of conspiracy theories

 Banta has used several social media sites, including Facebook, Gab, and Truth Social, to promote conspiracy theories and falsehoods sourced from various far-right websites.
 Some of his online comments caused his Facebook account to be suspended.
 He also claims the FBI visited his home in response to his rhetoric, a claim which has gone unverified.
 Banta additionally administers a 5,300-member private Facebook paged titled "I am America."
 Several members have posted QAnon content on the page.
 Although Banta himself has not posted QAnon content, several of his posts have similar language to QAnon conspiracy theories.

 Banta denies the result of the 2020 United States presidential election and claims it was stolen from President Donald Trump by Democrats.
 He also claims that Pennsylvania State Representative Ryan Bizzarro won his 2020 election because of fraud.
 There is no evidence to support either claim.
 Banta has claimed that the January 6 Capitol attack was orchestrated by Trump's political opponents to sabotage his career.
 At the same time, he has voiced support for those who attacked the Capitol building, referring to them as "patriots."

 Banta has promoted the New World Order conspiracy theory, alleging mandates related to the COVID-19 pandemic, gun control, and "stolen" elections were part of a plot to establish a global Marxist state.
 The primary perpetrators of the New World Order, he claims, are the World Health Organization, World Economic Forum, and Democratic politicians, including President Joe Biden.

 Personal life

 Banta is married to Shelly, and lives in LeBoeuf Township, Pennsylvania.
 He has three children and two grandchildren.

-Banta is the lead singer and guitarist in his band Jake's Blues, and performed the national anthem at two of former President Donald Trump's rallies.
-Prior to that he recorded with the band Double Trouble.
+Banta is the lead singer and guitarist in his band Jake's Blues.
+His music is influence by Stevie Ray Vaughan and has recorded several of his own albums.
+He previously recorded with the band Double Trouble.
+Banta performed the national anthem at two rallies for President Donald Trump.